biancaapavel/biancaapavel/README.md

 ## 👩🏻‍💻 About me

-- 🎓 MSc student in Software Design
+- 🎓 MSc student in Software Design @ IT University in Copenhagen
-- 📊 Working with Data & Analytics
+- 📊 Working with Data & Analytics @ Novo Nordisk
 - 🧠 Interested in data engineering, analytics and developer workflows
 - 🌱 Currently improving my Python and software engineering skills
 - 🔧 Exploring how GitHub, Databricks and Microsoft Fabric can work together